liferay/liferay-docs/developer/appdev/articles/01-ui-development/01-ui-development-intro.markdown

 kinds of popular technologies.
 The point is, Liferay makes it easy to get apps up and running on your @product@ site.

-Services (web services) are a key ingredient to apps too.
-Whether they're
+Services (web services and local services) are a key ingredient to apps too.
-@product@'s services, third-party services, or [services you develop](/docs/7-2/frameworks/-/knowledge_base/appdev/services-development), you'll learn how to connect with them here.
+Whether they're @product@'s services, third-party services, or [services you develop](/docs/7-2/frameworks/-/knowledge_base/appdev/services-development), you'll learn how to connect with them here.